-Represents 10,000 performance shares granted by the Company that are eligible to vest upon the achievement of an equity financing on or before December 31, 2021 and prior to an initial public offering (including this offering), generally subject to continued employment.
+(10)initial public offering (including this offering), generally subject to continued employment.
 The number of shares reported in the table represent the number of performance shares that would be earned assuming the performance condition was satisfied in full.

 Director Compensation